Friendly reminder animal registrations are due soon

 If you have not yet received your animal registration renewal notice or need to make any changes to it, including if you no longer own that pet, please contact Council as soon as possible on 5734 6200.

-To register a new animal or check animal registration costs, click HERE or visit a Customer and Library Service Centre.
+To register a new animal or check animal registration costs, visit the Domestic animals fees and charges page or visit a Customer and Library Service Centre.